 |Alma Mater:||Central Florida, 1993|

-Eric Berg begins his seventh season as the Head Women's Tennis Coach for UMass Boston.
-He is also the Men's Tennis Coach and will enter his eighth season in the spring of 2014.
+Eric Berg begins his eighth season as the Head Women's Tennis Coach for UMass Boston.
+He is also the Men's Tennis Coach and will enter his ninth season in the spring of 2014.

 Since taking over the program, Berg has made it his mission to make UMass Boston tennis one of the most consistent teams in the Little East Conference.

 Berg led the Beacons back to the Little East Conference Tournament for the second time in five years in 2013.
 Despite fielding one of the youngest rosters in the conference, the Beacons earned wins in three of their final four conference contests to return to the LEC Tournament.

 The 2013 season marked the first time in his tenure that a Beacon earned a major conference award, as freshman Nuha Muntasser was named the LEC Rookie of the Year.

 UMass Boston struggled through a difficult 2012 campaign, finishing the year 3-10 and 1-7 in conference.
 After losing several key upperclassmen, the Beacons showed great progress towards the end of the season, behind several talented underclassmen.